Yoon-1023/Yoon-1023.github.io/index.md

     </p>
     <p>
       More broadly, I am fascinated by the application of analytical mathematics to model physical systems, particularly where intricate mathematical methods reveal insights into real-world phenomena.
-Recently, I found interest in the interactions of bodies and boundaries in three-dimensional unsteady Stokes flow, which generally involves exploring the Maxey-Riley equation using the Laplace transform method and
-      Lorentz reciprocity principles.
+Recently, I found interest in the interaction of deformable immersed bodies with water waves.
+This study is relevant from an engineering viewpoint for designing floating wind turbine platforms, wave energy converters using controlled deformation to operate effectively, as well as for ecological studies into flexible biological objects such as kelp and coral reefs for informing conservation policy.
     </p>
   </div>
 </div>